CianciarusoCataldo/nn-object-detector/README.md

 # NN Image Analyzer - Object Detector
 ![ ](logo.jpg)
-<br><br>This is a component of NN Image Analyzer, a distributed system of neural networks developed to be simple and flexible, that can analyze image and detect faces and objects.
+<br><br>This is a component of NN Image Analyzer, an API powered by a distributed system of neural networks, developed to be simple and flexible, that can analyze image and detect faces and objects.
 You can find the other components here:
 - [Main Server](https://github.com/CianciarusoCataldo/nn-dispatcher)
 - [Face Detector](https://github.com/CianciarusoCataldo/nn-face-detector)

+This API simplify the image analysis for the final user.
+There are only few steps to follow to make the system works.

 ## Summary
 - [Introduction](#introduction)